lily-coder/newsweek-web-clone/README.md

 ## Built With

-- Major languages
-- Frameworks
+- Html and Css
-- Technologies used
+- Bootstrap

 ## Live Demo